 Contribution of F.W.Taylor

-systematic management.
-As a consultant, he introduced accounting systems that permitted managers to use operating records to guide their actions, production control systems that allowed managers to know more precisely what was happening on the shop floor, piece-rate systems that encouraged workers to follow orders and instructions, and various related measures.
+Taylor also advocated production control systems that allowed managers to know more precisely what was happening on the shop floor, piece-rate systems that encouraged workers to follow orders and instructions, and various related measures.
+Taylor developed time study of elements to measure time taken by machines and men to perform various tasks done by operators.
+Data collected from multiple machines and multiple operators were used to identify ways of working that gave minimum times.
 In 1895, he employed a colleague, Sanford E. Thompson, to help him determine the optimum time to perform industrial tasks; their goal was to compute, by rigorous study of the worker’s movements and the timing of those movements with stopwatches, standards for skilled occupations that could be published and sold to employers.

 Contributions of Gilbreth, Emerson and Bedaux

 Diffusion of Industrial Engineering

 Allan Mogensen's Common Sense Applied to Motion and Time Study (1932)

 Ralph Barnes's Industrial Engineering and Management: Problems and Policies (1931).

 Steward M. Lowry, Harold B. Maynard, and G. J. Stegmerten's widely used Time and Motion Study and Formulas for Wage Incentives.

 IE History - Some Recollections

 Principles, Functions and Focus Areas of Industrial Engineering - Narayana Rao